-The information in the peer review report and any action taken in response to recommendations in the reports forms part of the evidence that an agency can include in its Self Assessment and Application Form to show that its advisers are competent to give advice in housing, benefits or money/debt and effective case-checking processes are in place, as required for Organisational Standard 4.6, 5.5 and 5.6.
+The information in the peer review report and any action taken in response to recommendations in the reports form part of the evidence that an agency can include in its Self Assessment and Application Form, to show that its advisers are competent to give advice in housing, welfare benefits or money/debt and effective case-checking processes are in place, as required for Organisational Standard 4.6, 5.5 and 5.6.

-Agencies will receive a decision letter from the Moderation Committee setting out;
+After their peer review reports have been considered by the Moderation Committee, agencies will receive a decision letter from the Committee setting out:

-Agencies must submit the decision letter from the Moderation Committee with their application for accreditation.
+Agencies must submit their Moderation Committee decision letter with their application for accreditation.